Heads Up: The Fed continues to raise rates — up 3% this year — making credit card debt even costlier.

 Some employers offer to pay for all or part of an MBA degree.
 In exchange, they may require that you work there for a certain time period beforehand and commit to maintaining your employment for some time after you graduate.

-Some companies offer relatively modest grants, while others might offer to cover the bulk of tuition costs.
+Some companies may offer relatively modest grants, while others might offer to cover the bulk of tuition costs.
 Some companies that offer tuition reimbursement for employees pursuing MBAs include Deloitte, Bank of America, Apple, Intel, Procter & Gamble, and Chevron.

-If you can land a job at a company that offers this benefit, it can be a major help in paying for school and reduce your debt burden.
+If you can land a job at a company that offers this benefit, it can be a major help in paying for school and reducing your debt burden.
 Just be sure that you’re willing to meet the commitments, which in most cases means staying with your employer for a while.

 Taking Out Student Loans